learning-zone/react-basics/README.md

 **Limitations:**

 * Learning curve.
-Being not full-featured framework it is requered in-depth knowledge for integration user interface free library into MVC framework.
+Being not full-featured framework it is required in-depth knowledge for integration user interface free library into MVC framework.
 * View-orientedness is one of the cons of ReactJS.
 It should be found 'Model' and 'Controller' to resolve 'View' problem.
 * Not using isomorphic approach to exploit application leads to search engines indexing problems.